What is the Ladder of Inference?

 Years ago my boyfriend was over for dinner one night, and my mother served pie for dessert.
-He called the pie "interesting" and my mother was offended, my dad snickered, and I was surprised he would say anything other than a glowing compliment.
+He called the pie "interesting" and my mother was offended, my dad snickered, and I was mortified he would say anything other than a glowing compliment.

 The word "interesting" is not a negative or positive word, it just means causing interest or fascination.
 However, in the context of describing the flavor of a homemade pie, my family immediately took his comment to mean that he didn't like the pie.
 We all gave the same meaning to his use of "interesting" as a moderately polite way of saying he didn't like the pie.
 Then we each made our own assumptions, drew conclusions, and reacted based on our beliefs - all in an instant.